Getting Your Barber Shop Started

 Okay, so you have the first part down of being a barber (hopefully), which is the skill set and creativity to make anyone look, as the millennials say, “FRESH!”
-Oh, and if you need a professional beard grooming kit <–be sure to check out my favorite pick on Amazon.
+Oh, and if you need a professional beard grooming kit, be sure to check out my favorite pick on shopamire.com.
 The price point and tools provided with this beard kit will be perfect for anyone that is looking to groom their beard to perfection.
-Before I go off tangent and start saying how good that product is, lets move on to the point I was trying to make.
-Okay, so you have the skills – now how do you let the world know?
+Before I go off on a tangent and start saying how good that product is, let’s move on to the point I was trying to make.
+Okay, so you have the skills now how do you let the world know?

 First, let’s not make your business look dead.
-Of a budget?
-Purchase a barber shop feather flag kit to display outside your store front.
+On a budget?
+Purchase a barber shop feather flag kit to display outside your storefront.
 Let people passing by know you are open.
 Next, go to Amazon and search for some low-cost posters.
-One that displays different hairstyles would be best – BUT make sure you can achieve these to perfection.
-As time goes on, take pictures of your work and print your work to display to the world – having a Facebook and Instagram page is a must!
-Be sure to take display your work to the world.
+One that displays different hairstyles would be best BUT make sure you can achieve these to perfection.
+As time goes on, take pictures of your work and print your work to display to the world having a Facebook and Instagram page is a must!
+Be sure to display your work to the world.
 You’ll be surprised how much business you get from word of mouth.

-Figure out the theme you are going for – if you are going for hipster, get some low-cost hipster decorations.
-Going for an old-school gentlemen’s look, then get some vintage barbershop theme posters.
+Figure out the theme you are going for.
+If you are going for a hipster theme, get some low-cost hipster decorations.
+If you’re going for an old-school gentlemen’s look, then get some vintage barber shop theme posters.
 When someone walks into your barbershop, make it appear as if they have stepped into another world.
-Check out The Men’s Club Barbershop in Moreno Valley, CA. You can see a clear theme which makes you feel like you are getting your haircut professionally done.
+Check out The Men’s Club Barbershop in Moreno Valley, CA. You can see a clear theme that makes you feel like you are getting your haircut professionally done.

 Most people that leave reviews tend to be unhappy and want to vent to the world.
 If you aren’t pushing for positive reviews, then these people will take over your social media image.
-You can’t make everyone happy, so negatives reviews will come.
-Remember – every 1 negative review requires 10+ positive reviews to balance.
+You can’t make everyone happy, so negative reviews will come.
+Remember every 1 negative review requires 10+ positive reviews for balance.
 Have a good strategy for reviews!

 Keep your business maintained.
-No matter if its trimmers, scissors, chairs, faucets, etc. Your client’s want to trust you with their hair and health.
-Nothing scares me more than walking into a barber shop and seeing everything run down.
-That makes me question many things – are your tools properly disinfected, will my neck get nasty germs or mold from laying down on your hair washing sink, will other customer’s germs end up in my hair, and etc. Make your client’s comfortable and feel pampered – so keep everything clean and visually pleasing.
+No matter if its trimmers, scissors, chairs, faucets, etc. Your clients want to trust you with their hair and health.
+Nothing scares me more than walking into a barbershop and seeing everything run down.
+That makes me question many things such as are your tools properly disinfected, will my neck get nasty germs or mold from laying down on your hair washing sink, will other customers germs end up in my hair, etc. Make your clients comfortable and feel pampered so keep everything clean and visually pleasing.

 - Decorate to a theme and stick with it.
 Your theme is your image which is your brand.